ammarkhan310/buzz-off/app/README.md

 * Editable location below for quick switching

 ### Features
+(“*” means not decided)
 * Home
   * Colour metre/Mosquito level
   * Editable Location
   * Editable Date
   * Short weather description
   * Openable Map from location with scores overlaid over areas depending on what’s there?
 (Closer to a  large body of water?
 In the forest?
 City areas?
-South America?)* (“*” means not decided)
+South America?)*
 * Statistics
   * A heat map of locations you have been bitten
   * The heat map of locations could switch to general mosquito level of locations*
   * A body map of where you have been bitten the most*
   * Body map would be clickable to add a log*
-  * Common mosquito avoidance tips/stats/info/???c
+  * Common mosquito avoidance tips/stats/info/???
 * Profile
   * Personal information (Basic for personalization & specific for things related to the apps purpose   ex.
 Blood type)
   * Ability to add personal log of past bites